halt23/halt23.github.io/_drafts/calamares-3.2.0-rc4-is-out.md

    output, **without** also enabling debug mode which loads modules from the current directory.
 Optionally you can give `-D` a debugging value from 0 (no debug logging) to 9 (very verbose).
+ * A new example branding module, called *samegame*, has been added.
+   This can be used instead of the QML Slideshow so that users can play a simple clicking game while the system is installed.
+This is intended primarily to show that there is nothing special about the QML Slideshow in Calamares.

 If you experience an issue with Calamares, please tell us all about it on the [**Calamares issue tracker**][1].
 For a full change list, or